IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 We'll use the superuser account created by the installer to make sure you can log into Dataverse.
 For more on the difference between being a superuser and having the "Admin" role, read about configuring the root dataverse in the :doc:`config` section.

-(The ``dvinstall/setup-all.sh`` script, which is called by the installer sets the password for the superuser account account and the username and email address come from a file it references at ``dvinstall/data/user-admin.json``.)

 Use the following credentials to log in:

 - URL: http://localhost:8080